voxeet/voxeet-io-web/backend/README.md

-Dolby Interactivity APIs Showcase App - Back End Token Auth Server
+Dolby.io Communications APIs Showcase App - Back End Token Auth Server
 =====================

 <p align="center">
 <img src="https://cdn.dolby.io/wp-content/uploads/2020/05/Dolbyio-white-horizontal-e1589344433251.jpg" alt="Voxeet SDK logo" title="Dolby.io logo" width="200"/>
 </p>

 This is the back end part of the showcase app.
-The back end token authentication server uses [Authentication API](https://dolby.io/developers/interactivity-apis/rest-apis/authentication#operation/postOAuthToken) to retrieve an access token on behalf of the front end app, and passes the access token to the front end app.
-For more information regarding token authentication, refer to this [document](https://dolby.io/developers/interactivity-apis/client-sdk/initializing).
+The back end token authentication server uses the [Authentication API](https://docs.dolby.io/communications-apis/reference/authentication-api) to retrieve an access token on behalf of the front end app, and passes the access token to the front end app.
+For more information regarding token authentication, refer to this [document](https://docs.dolby.io/communications-apis/docs/guides-client-authentication#initialize-the-sdk-with-secure-authentication).

 You can choose to run the server either on your local machine using `yarn start`, or using `docker`.

 ## Project setup

-- Get your Dolby Interactivity APIs consumerKey and consumerSecret on [Dolby.io developer portal](https://dolby.io/developers/interactivity-apis/client-sdk/initializing).
+- Get your Dolby Communications APIs Key and Secret on the [Dolby.io developer dashboard](https://dashboard.dolby.io/).
 - Create a localhost certificate using [mkcert](https://github.com/FiloSottile/mkcert).
 ```
 $ mkcert 127.0.0.1